-I have recently visited the Montessori PSA conference in Vancouver, which was based in the Hammond Elementary school of Maple Ridge.
+I have recently visited a Montessori conference.
 In one of the workshops I got a chance to learn about the Montessori method for finding square roots without a calculator.
 The method is part of the Montessori elementary school curriculum.

 Before I explain how square roots are found, I must discuss a prerequisite concept: a product of two binomials.
-Remember that a binomial is a polynomial of one degree.
-It has the form of (x+a).
+Remember that a binomial is a polynomial of one degree, and has the form of (x+a).

 This seems to work with beads, but the lesson must be transferred to a pegboard.
-A pegboard is a board with holes, into which one must insert pegs.
-Its advantage is that it is easy to organize pegs into a certain pattern.
+A pegboard is a board with holes into which one must insert pegs (picture below), and it makes it easy to organize pegs into a certain pattern.

-However, on a pegboard it would be tedious to lay out 100 or more pegs.
-To overcome this, a shortcut is used: a single red peg stands for a 100 units, and a single blue peg stands for 10 units.
+On a pegboard it would be tedious to lay out 100 or more pegs.
+To overcome this, a shortcut is used: a single red peg stands for a 100 units and a single blue peg stands for 10 units.
 (A green peg stands for a single unit.)
-The previous 15x11 rectangle, when laid out on the pegboard becomes:
+Thus, the 15x11 rectangle laid out on the pegboard looks like this:

-It looks so small — what happened?
+It looks so small , what happened?
 First, the 10x10 bead square was replaced by a single red peg.
-Second, the 10-bead columns and the 10-bead row have been replaced by the blue pegs.
+Second, the five 10-bead columns and the one 10-bead row have been replaced by the blue pegs.
 Third, the 5 green pegs represent the 5 single beads.

 Although in the rest of this article I will assume x to be 10, notice that the peg pattern above would work for other values of x, as long as we modify the meaning of red peg and blue peg accordingly.
 For instance, if x was a 9 instead of a 10, then the red square should stand for a 9x9 square and a blue peg for nine pegs, arranged as a row or a column.
 The green pegs would still stand for units.